 Awareness of our cultural identities is the first step to being more effective cross-culturally amongst our peers.
 The Cross-Cultural Adaptability Inventory (CCAI) workshop is a powerful experience in helping participants identify personal areas of low cultural understanding.
 Participants will also identify individual strengths and weaknesses in four skill areas fundamental to effective cross-cultural communication.

-The Cross-Cultural Adaptability Inventory (CCAI) workshop helps participants identify individual strengths and weaknesses in four skill areas that are fundamental to effective cross-cultural communication and interaction:
+The Cross-Cultural Adaptability Inventory (CCAI) workshop helps participants identify individual strengths and weaknesses in four skill areas.
+Skill areas fundamental to effective cross-cultural communication and interaction:

 - Emotional resilience

 The Facilitator Guide is a set of directions for your Cultural Passport to Anywhere and the Paper Assessment.
 Participants explore their own cultural identity and learn to improve their interactions with other cultures.
 Forty-five steps create an informative, interesting, practical, and fun learning experience.
 The design includes detailed methods for using the passport, as well as the administration, scoring, profiling, and interpretation of the Cross-Cultural Adaptability Inventory.

 The main goal of the CCAI is to increase the ability of participants to interact with people from other cultures, and to: